PROTECT PEETS’ FINAL PIECE

 We recently learned that a 12-acre parcel on the southern end of Peets Hill is for sale.
 The undeveloped parcel would increase the size of Peets Hill/Burke Park by 30% and includes a well-established spur trail that connects Peets Hill to Kagy Boulevard and the rest of the Main Street to the Mountains Trail system.
 These 12-acres hold so much potential; we have identified two promontories on the property that could serve as established lookouts and locations for educational and interpretive experiences.
 They have also identified opportunities for additional trail connections and improvements to the existing trail.
 Once purchased, we would transfer the 12 acres to the City of Bozeman as expanded parkland.
 We have made an offer on the property and are working with the City of Bozeman to identify potential funding sources.
 We have six months to raise the funding needed to close on this parcel.

 Front Street Connector

 GVLT is planning a new connection that will help link the North part of Bozeman.
 The 1/4 mile connector trail on Front Street will start at the intersection of Rouse Avenue ans Oak Street on the Northeast side of Bozeman.
 This paved, multi-use path will occupy a city right-of-way and will greatly improve the safety for trail users who want to connect to the Northeast trail system coming from the west.
 Right now, people would have to use busy Rouse Ave. to connect with the trail network.
 With this added connection, people will be able to safely access the Story Mill Spur Trail, the new Story Mill Park, Path to the M, East Gallatin Recreation Area and more.
 This project is partially funded by the Bozeman Trails, Open Space, and Parks Bond.
 The total cost for this project is $215,000.
-Construction will begin in the summer of 2017.
+Construction is delayed due to road construction in the area.